-As Albuquerque begins to reopen, businesses are taking precautions against the spread of COVID-19.
-We know all these new rules and protocols can be a bit confusing, but having an idea of what to expect when you go out can ease a lot of potential uncertainties.
-This guide will help you to go out and support our local businesses safely and with confidence, as we all work together to keep our beloved local businesses open.
+Albuquerque’s attractions, events and activities are reopening!
+These businesses have endured a very difficult year, but they are excited to welcome you back.
+However, a few things may have changed since the last time you visited.
+We are all eager to get back out into the world, but having an idea of what to expect when you go out can ease a lot of potential uncertainties.
+This guide will help you to go out and enjoy everything the city has to offer, as we all work together to keep our beloved local businesses open.

-Be on the lookout for signs on doors and around the building, as well as social distancing markers that will indicate traffic flow and what is expected of you while you are in that space.
+Be on the lookout for signs and markers to direct you and notify you of any potential changes in rules, hours and operations.
+Be respectful of what businesses expect of you while you are in that space.
 If you make online bookings or reservations to visit a business, check your email before you visit to see if you received information with detailed guidelines about proper protocol.

 If you are exhibiting any symptoms of illness, it is best to stay home.
 Monitor your health and avoid exposure to others as much as possible.
 You should also stay home if anyone in your household is feeling sick or has symptoms.

-To limit the amount of people in one space, as required by state mandate, many businesses are requiring reservations or selling timed tickets.
-Make sure you arrive at your designated time to avoid any conflicts and rescheduling issues.
+Working with limited resources, many businesses are requiring reservations or selling tickets.
+Make sure you plan ahead and arrive at your designated time to avoid any conflicts and rescheduling issues.
 If you are not sure if the business you are visiting is requiring a reservation, we encourage you to call ahead of your arrival.

 Even with reopening, many businesses are struggling to keep their doors open.
-They lost a lot of business during the stay-at-home order, and current capacity limits may mean they are still having trouble.
+They lost a lot of business during the past year, and limited staffing and resources may mean they are still having trouble.
 Also, many of their workers lost their jobs for a few months leading up to reopening.
-And now staff may have reduced hours and serve less customers each day.
+And now staff may have reduced hours and serve fewer customers each day.
 If you are able, consider tipping a little more than usual.
 Every little bit helps.

 This has been a difficult time for everyone.
 And as we learn to navigate it, please remember that we don't know the struggles everyone around us has been dealing with in regard to this pandemic.
-It is important that we respect each other and have compassion so that we can all get through this together.
+It is important that we respect each other and show compassion until things get back to normal … and always!